newrelic/newrelic_aws_cloudwatch_plugin/README.md

 If you like the AMI, please leave a 5-star review in the AWS Marketplace.

 If you don't like the AMI, New Relic would appreciate that you do not leave a bad review on the AWS Marketplace.
-Instead, open a ticket with New Relic Support (via the support link) and let us know what we could do better.
-We take your feedback very seriously and will work on improvements as soon as possible.
-Plus, by opening a ticket, we'll notify you when we've addressed your feedback.
+Instead, open a ticket with [New Relic Support](https://support.newrelic.com) and let us know what we could do better.
+We take your feedback very seriously - and by opening a ticket, we can notify you when we've addressed your feedback.

 ## Notes
 - CloudWatch detailed monitoring is recommended, please enable it when available. (see *Using Amazon CloudWatch* section on http://aws.amazon.com/cloudwatch/)